 - Align the tasks with your energy.
-If as task requires significant focus, slot it into your high energy period.
-For choppy tasks, like emails or phone calls or checking in on staff (see below), slot these into lower energy parts of the day.
+If a task requires significant focus, slot it into your high energy period.
+For choppy tasks, like emails or phone calls or checking in on staff (see below), slot these into lower-energy parts of the day.

 Set yourself up for success by clarifying expectations for response times.